 And right now the Ecuador government is offering an incentive for reforestation projects reimbersing 75% of the operating costs of any reforestation project for the first 4 years of growth, which happen to be the most costly years of the harvest.

 Teak wood is a hard, luxury wood that grows in dry, tropical climates.
-Specifically it grows well with 9 months of dry and 3 months of wet just like in many areas of coastal Ecuador.
+The numerous things made out of it, according to one lumberjack from www.treeserviceremoval.com, are primarily hand made and tools such as manual log splitter are used for the process.
+Teak wood grows well with 9 months of dry and 3 months of wet just like in many areas of coastal Ecuador.

 Often Teak trees in Ecuador that are 8 years old look like the Teak in Costa Rica of 12 years.

 If you need tree services think on Tree Removal Greensboro Agency, they have passion for trees is reflected in they tree care solutions.
 Tree Removal Greensboro are here to support the health of your trees by providing personalized local tree services.

 You see, Ecuador has the dry climate Teak love, their roots are deep roots that reach the deep undertable water making rainfall unnecessary.

 For me, the most idela areas for this business is the Emalme to Quevedo coastal plain areas… the average price of raw land in the area ideal for Teak farming is going for $1500 per hectare.
 It’s best to buy vacant land and grow your own plantation.
 But land ideal for teak is raising in price.

 The hottest opportunity area I see for starting a Teak farm is the Pedro Carbo area where the climate is right, a few savvy farmers are already having success and land is still cheap at $800-$1200 per hectare.